THiS Connect London

 Customer stories and expert insights

-When he arrived at Picsart, Oli Mival’s goal was to build empathy for customers at an organisation that was historically engineering-minded and facing market challenges.
+When he arrived at Picsart, Oli Mival’s goal was to build empathy for customers at an organization that was historically engineering-minded and facing market challenges.
 He’s been able to move customer insights from a box-ticking exercise to an embedded part of the team’s thinking.

 No more “build fast, adjust later.”
 The team is now more aware of the negative impact that “pace-over-quality” thinking can have.
-Teams are now making higher-confidence development decisions across Picsart, resulting in the organisation producing the number 1-rated app in the UK.
+Teams are now making higher-confidence development decisions across Picsart, resulting in the organization producing the number 1-rated app in the UK.

 ASOS: Driving highly efficient and collaborative product development across teams

-ASOS’ Head of Product Design, Kate Brook-Hart and Head of Technology, Hayley Murphy, discussed tactics for breaking down barriers between engineering and product throughout the product development lifecycle.
+ASOS’ Head of Product Design, Kate Brook-Hart, and Head of Technology, Hayley Murphy, discussed tactics for breaking down barriers between engineering and product throughout the product development lifecycle.
 They identified a theme of blockers when each team passed the project down the product development process – misalignment and pushback, slowing down time to delivery due to costly rework.
 Their solution was to embed a cross-collaborative team, from the start to the end of every project.

 British Airways: Empowering teams and scaling insights

 Lead UX Researcher, Rocío Calvo Martín, shared how she was able to change internal perceptions at British Airways by showing how quickly research can be conducted and drive impact.
 Rocío discussed the framework she used to empower and scale insights across design and product owners.
 Quarterly workshops were introduced to upskill the design and product teams to demonstrate the areas where user insights could be used to make decisions.
-User insights started to be prioritised based on business needs and skills.
+User insights started to be prioritized based on business needs and skills.

-This shift in perceptions from “slow speed to insights” and the “misunderstood value of customer insights” has now aligned how the team collaborates throughout the product development lifecycle.
-The British Airways team are continuing to make the process even easier for the teams with improved documentation, common project templates and better tracking of customer insights conducted by other teams.
+This shift in perceptions from “slow speed to insights” and the “misunderstood value of customer insights” has now aligned with how the team collaborates throughout the product development lifecycle.
+The British Airways team is continuing to make the process even easier for the teams with improved documentation, common project templates, and better tracking of customer insights conducted by other teams.
 This led to a 560% YoY increase in customer insights at the company, with more teams and stakeholders embracing the value of customer insights for making critical decisions.

 Rocío’s 4 key learnings: